Your journey at a glance

 Flight to Santiago Day 5

-Overnight in Santiago Day 5 - 7
+Spend two nights at The Singular Santiago Day 5 - 7

-The Singular Santiago is a five-star luxury hotel located in the Lastarria neighbourhood, in the heart of downtown Santiago.
-The hotel was designed specifically to fit seamlessly into this iconic neighbourhood, which epitomises the pride and creativity of the people of Santiago.
+The Singular Santiago is a five-star luxury hotel located in the Lastarria Neighbourhood in the heart of downtown Santiago.
+The hotel was designed specifically to fit seamlessly into this iconic neighbourhood, which epitomizes the pride and creativity of the people of Santiago.
 The history and heritage of Chile are important to the owners of this property; they are descended from the pioneers who travelled to Patagonia to start a new life.
 One of the reasons they created The Singular Patagonia was to help capture the spirit of their homeland.
 This is therefore the ideal stepping stone prior to the Patagonia leg of your journey.

 Flight to Punta Arenas Day 7

-Overnight in Patagonia Day 7 - 10
+Spend 4 nights at Explora Patagonia Day 7 - 10

 Trek to the base of the magical Torres Day 8